4W4I5/Semester-5-Notes/Marketing/Exam Prep/Marketing Finals Prep.md

 - Can be done via SMS/Social media as well
 - Aims to engage or nurture leads or prospects, eventually converting them to into customers
 # Digital Campaign Planning
->[!WARNING]
->Not sure about the strats and channels used. if you know then text me

 - Structure of a marketing plan
 	- Short, medium and long term business goals
 	- Strategies to achieve the goals at the digital level